 Instead of discussing various torts that could be committed against Raul Ibañez, a man I will now irrationally detest for the rest of my adult life, let’s talk today about witness statements and whether they are discoverable.
 There was an interesting opinion in a California wrongful death case this summer, that I’ve been meaning to blog about for a while now, about whether recorded statements are discoverable.

 This case – Coito v.
-California – comes to us on facts that are beyond tragic.
+California – comes to us on facts are beyond tragic.
 A 13-year-old boy drowned in the Tuolumne River in Modesto, California.
-His mother filed a wrongful death lawsuit against a number of defendants, including the State of California.
+His mother filed a wrongful death lawsuit against several defendants, including the State of California.

 There were six witnesses, all boys with the young boy who died.
-There was lots of talk in the air that all were in the process of committing crimes.
+There was lots of talk in the air that all were committing crimes.
 Obviously, the defendants found this of interest.
-Defendants were able to get recorded statements from some of the kids.
+Defendants could get recorded statements from some of the kids.
 When the kids were deposed, the defendants used the recorded statement to hold one of the kid’s feet to the fire on their prior statements.

 But, being defendants, they did not want to turn over the recorded statements to the plaintiff, citing the work product privilege.
 Motions ensued.
-The trial court denied plaintiff’s motion to get the statements, but did order defendants to produce the recording used at the deposition.
+The trial court denied the plaintiff’s motion to get the statements but ordered defendants to produce the recording used at the deposition.

 The Supreme Court of California noted that while California has codified its civil work product privilege, (Code Civ.
-Proc., § 2018.030), it is silent on the issue of records statements of witnesses.
-The court basically answered the question of whether a recorded statement is privileged and that “it depends” and remanded the case back to the trial court.
+Proc., § 2018.030), it is silent on the recorded statements of witnesses.
+The court answered whether a recorded statement is privileged and that “it depends” and remanded the case back to the trial court.

 The court’s opinion acknowledges that a recorded statement might reveal the impressions, opinions, or theories of the lawyer or his agent that might make the recording privileged.
 Taking this reasoning further, maybe the questions themselves offer a lens of the attorneys’ view of the case.